mailgun/documentation/source/api-email-validation.rst

 Email Validation
 ================

 This API endpoint is an email address validation service.
-Given an arbitrary address, we will validate the address based on:
+We will validate the given address based on:

+- Mailbox detection

 - Syntax checks (RFC defined grammar)